owebster/MS2-Welcome-to-Wales/README.md

 ### Future:
 * More interactive maps area allowing user to plan transport needs to differnt activites
 * Travel section to take users to travel site allowing them to book accomidation
+* Animated video for landing page to be more eye catching (scroll movement plays video)

 ## Technologies used:
 * HTML5